Welcome to Sunset View!

-Sunset View has hot food service, which is prepared at Correia Junior High and brought to Sunset View on a hot food cart.
+Sunset View has hot food service, which is prepared off site and brought to Sunset View on a hot food cart.
 Sample menus will be sent home for your reference once a month.
 Changes will be posted in the cafeteria.

 Each lunch will include milk for a cost of $2.00 each meal.
 It is recommended that children eating lunches on a regular basis purchase multiple meals to eliminate the need to bring money each day.
 Milk only may be purchased separately for 50 cents.
 These purchases may be made in the cafeteria.
 Lunch, however, cannot be sold without milk.
 Free and reduced meal applications will be sent home the first week of school.

 Parents can prepay for school meals by sending cash or a personal check to the school cafeteria.
 Visa, MasterCard, or Discover card payments can be made over the phone at (888) 994-5100 and via the internet at www.paypams.com.
 Students who qualify for free and reduced-price meals will still receive free meals after completing the appropriate paperwork.